phake/phake.github.io/docs/documentation/mocks.md

 The `$mock` variable is now an instance of a generated class that inherits from `ClassToMock` with hooks that allow you to force functions to return known values.
 By default, all methods on a mock object will return the type specified in the return type or null.
 This behavior can be overridden on a per method and even per parameter basis.
-This will be covered in depth in :ref:`method-stubbing-section`.
+This will be covered in depth in [Method Stubbing](./stubbing.md).

 The mock  will also record all calls made to this class so that you can later verify that specific methods were called with the proper parameters.
-This will be covered in depth in :ref:`method-verification-section`.
+This will be covered in depth in [Method Verification](./method-verification.md).

 In addition to classes you can also mock interfaces directly.
 This is done in much the same way as a class name, you simply pass the interface name as the first parameter to `Phake::mock()`.